CUBRID/cubrid-manual/en/api/php.rst

 .. note::

-    You do not need to build PHP 5.3 from source code but configuring a project is required.
+    You do not need to build PHP 5.6.x from source code but configuring a project is required.
 If you do not make configuration settings, you will get the message that a header file (**config.w32.h**) cannot be found.
 Read https://wiki.php.net/internals/windows/stepbystepbuild to get more detailed information.

-**Building CUBRID PHP driver with VC9 for PHP 5.3**
+**Building CUBRID PHP driver**

 #.
 Open the **php_cubrid.vcproj** file under the **\\win** directory.
 In the [Solution Explorer] pane, right-click on the **php_cubrid** (project name) and select [Properties].